 In February 2003, ICCN's Director initiated the Movement Against Religious Intolerance in Georgia.

-During the period 2009-2012, the work of ICCN will be geared towards one central aim: to support society in transforming Georgia gradually into a more liberal and non-violent country that respects diversity.
+During the period of 2009-2012, the work of ICCN was geared towards one major aim: to support society in transforming Georgia gradually into a more liberal and non-violent country that respects diversity.

 კონფლიქტებისა და მოლაპარაკების საერთაშორისო კვლევითი ცენტრი